 - 1 cup almonds (sliced, or pepita seeds)

-- In a large skillet, heat 2 tablespoons of olive oil over medium heat and toss in red peppers, onions and garlic.
-Cook for 3-5 minutes then add curry powder, salt and pepper.
+In a large skillet, heat 2 tablespoons of olive oil over medium heat and toss in red peppers, onions, and garlic.
+Cook for 3 to 5 minutes then add curry powder, salt, and pepper.
 Cook further until the onions are translucent.
 Set aside to cool.

 Combine freekeh in a bowl with vegetable mixture, add dried fruits, nuts, peas, and sweet potatoes.